truenas/documentation/content/TrueCommand/API/users/remove.md

 | users | remove | yes | yes | yes | 1 |

 #### Description
-Removes a user account from TrueCommand (Administrator Access Only - others will get a 403/Forbidden error code)
+Removes a user account from TrueCommand (Administrator Access Only - others will get a 403/Forbidden error code).

 ### Input Arguments
 * Required:
-   * "uuid" (string or array of strings) : User ID of the account(s) to remove
+   * "uuid" (string or array of strings) : User ID of the account(s) to remove.
 * Optional:
    * none ({})